 Prizes will be awarded in two age categories 14 to 17 years of age, and 18 plus.

-So if you are between 14 and 17 on the final submission date of 15th March 2020, you can submit your story in the 14 to 17 Age category, and if you are 18 or older on that date, the 18+ category is for you.
+So if you are between 14 and 17 on the final submission date of 25th April 2020, you can submit your story in the 14 to 17 Age category.

 Are there word length limits?

 14 to 16 age category: 800 – 1500 words

 Applicants are encouraged to make their submission via the online entry form below.
 If applicants are unable to access this, entries can be submitted by post via this form.

 1. Read the Entry Terms and Conditions here thoroughly to check the author whose work is due to be submitted and their short story are eligible for the Award.
 Submission of an entry is taken as acceptance of all the Terms and Conditions.

 2. Format the short story as per the following instructions: